 In 2006, a Trade Financing Facility was launched.
 By the end of June 2016, US$2,571m in term loans had been committed and US$2,358m had been disbursed.
 In addition, US$1,950m in risk-sharing guarantee programs had been approved.

-In the framework of grants, assistance is extended to social and humanitarian aid and social development operations through six regular grant programs; Technical Assistance, Research and Similar Activities, Emergency Relief Aid, HIV/AIDS, Energy Poverty and the Palestine Program.
+In the framework of grants, assistance is extended to social and humanitarian aid and social development operations through six grant programs; Technical Assistance, Research and Similar Activities, Emergency Relief Aid, Special Health Program, Energy Poverty and the Palestine Program.
 OFID has also established a special grant account to respond to specific global needs — such as the grants for the establishment of the Common Fund for Commodities and the International Fund for Agricultural Development (IFAD).
-By the end of September 2014, 1,608 grants amounting to US$596m had been extended.
+By the end of June 2016, 1,713 grants amounting to US$622m had been extended.

 In addition, OFID channeled $972m to two international institutions: it has channeled OPEC Members’ contributions to the initial capital and first replenishment of IFAD’s resources and made irrevocable transfers in the name of seven OPEC Members to the Trust Fund of the IMF.